 - Turkish towel

 - If you have read any of my other packing lists, you know I’m obsessed with my Sand Cloud Turkish towels.
 I adore that they just don’t gather sand and they can also act as a blanket if needed, and take up SO much less space in your bags.
-Truly cannot recommend these enough.
+Truly cannot recommend these enough for any Puerto Rico packing list.

 - Beach bag and accessories